plone/volto/apps/rr7/README.md

 ## Development

-To start, from the root of the monorepo:
+To start, from the root of the monorepo, issue the following commands.

 ```shell
 pnpm install
 pnpm --filter plone-remix run dev
 ```

-Then start the Plone backend:
+Then start the Plone backend.

 % TODO MAKEFILE
 ```shell